syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     * Throw electrodes away
     * Offer the participant a wipe for the electrode sites.
     * Turn the sensor off with the switch on the side
-12. Walk the participant to the debriefing room, close the door, and debrief them.
+12. Walk the participant to the debriefing room, close the door, and debrief them according to the checklist.
+The checklist is reproduced and elaborated below:
-    * Give them a debriefing form to read.
+    1. **Debriefing form** – Give the participant a debriefing form to read.
+Allow them to keep it if they request it, but do not offer.
-    * Do not offer them a copy, but allow them to take one if they request it.
-    * Explain that there was never intended to be a discussion.
+    2. **Reveal the deception** – Explain that the discussion was never intended to occur.
-    * Ask them whether they believed the deception, and if so, at what point.
+    3. **Did they suspect?** – Ask them whether they doubted the deception.
-    * Implore them not to tell anyone about the deception.
-    * Reference the Honor Code: e.g. "*Building and maintaining a community of trust is one of the stated goals of the Honor Code.
-We are trusting you not to reveal the deception about the “discussion” to others, especially those who may take part in the Omnibus Project after you, as this is crucial to the eventual success of this study.*"
-    * Ask them whether they would like a copy of the informed consent to take home (blank copies are in the manila folder on the front desk, or in the data cave).
-    * Let subjects know that at this point in time they can ask any questions about the experiment that they have just completed.
-    * If there are questions, just try and answer them to the best of your ability but remain as vague as possible.
-For people who are really pushing to have questions answered that you don’t feel comfortable with, refer them to the contact information at the bottom of the debriefing form.
-    * Thank them for their time and for participating in the Omnibus Project.
+    4. **When?** – If they did see through the deception, when did they begin to suspect?
+Give them three options:
+    	1. **during the stimulus**
+        2. **during the proctor lie**
+        3. **during the final survey**
+    5. **Ask them to keep our secret** – Ask them not to reveal the deception to anyone.
+Reference the honor code to hammer the point home.
+    6. **Offer informed consent form** – Offer them a blank copy to take home.
+    7. **Allow questions** – Let them ask any questions they may have.
+Be vague.
+Refer to the sample answers below when possible.
+    8. **Compensate them** – Fill out the Compensation Tracking Form, have them sign the Receipt Form, and give them their $10.
+    9. **Thank them** – Let them know we appreciate what they've done for science.
 13. Check whether the next participant has already arrived before leaving debriefing room, to ensure nothing gets said after you leave the debriefing room.

 #### Between Participants:

-1. Make sure previous Acq*Knowledge* recording was saved with `XXXXX(problem).acq` and `XXXXX(problem).txt` formats using their 5-digit unique subject ID). j2.
-Wipe down headphones, mouse, keyboard, and bell.
+1. Make sure previous Acq*Knowledge* recording was saved with `XXXXX(problem).acq` and `XXXXX(problem).txt` formats using their 5-digit unique subject ID).
+2. Wipe down headphones, mouse, keyboard, and bell.
-3. Make sure fresh electrodes are laid out, haven’t dried out.
+3. Make sure fresh electrodes are laid out and haven’t dried out.
 4. Pull up new lab survey on participant laptop.
 5. Check if laptop cart needs to be switched for handedness of next participant.
 6. Check if speakers need to be used instead of headphones.
 Run sound check if so.
 7. Pull up SuperLab for next participant.
-8. Open new Acq*Knowledge* Graph (having already saved the old one with XXXXX(problem).acq and XXXXX(problem).txt formats using their 5-digit unique subject ID).
+8. Open new Acq*Knowledge* Graph (having already saved the old one with `XXXXX(problem).acq` and `XXXXX(problem).txt` formats using their 5-digit unique subject ID).
 9. Fill out and submit lab log for old participant.
 10. Open new lab log, fill out the initial parts for next participant.